devplayer0/fyp/report.md

 ### Metrics

 Metrics are the types of raw data that can be collected in order to later generate useful information.
-It's important to keep in mind the types of metrics that can or need be collected - what metrics can be collected from a particular system and which are required to generate specific results.
+It is important to keep in mind the types of metrics that can or need to be collected from a particular system and which are required to generate specific types of results.

-When measuring performance, the simplest metric to consider is a measure of execution time.
+When evaluating performance, the simplest metric to consider is a measure of execution time.
 The most basic form of such a metric is to run a timer or "stopwatch" while a program is running.
-A more precise and reliable method will be required to measure time for the types of short assembly programs graded by the system.
+A more precise and reliable method would be required to measure time for the types of short assembly programs graded by the system.

 Aside from measuring execution time, this project will likely make use of another